philwolstenholme/T4-userscripts/README.md

 ### Make all T4 tables zebra striped

 Make scanning across lists in T4 easier by giving odd and even rows a slightly different colour.

+### Bulk approve content

+The bookmarklet is for use on the T4 approve content screen.
+It allows the bulk approval of a large number of content items at once, which is useful when you have duplicated lots of content from one part of a site to another.

+Usage

+1. Select the checkbox for the first item of content you would like to approve
+1. Select the checkbox for the last item of content you would like to approve.
+2. Click the `Select all between two checked items`
+3. Review the selected items to make sure they are OK to be approved
+1. When you are ready you can click the standard `Approve` button to submit your changes